VR-API-Integration/file-api-integration-examples/powershell/VismaDeveloperPortal/download/README.md

 ## Prerequisites

+- To run the script you need administrator privileges.
 - The script was prepared for PowerShell version 5.1 or above.
 With lower versions it might not work properly.
 - Files to be downloaded cannot be bigger than 2 GB.